Baoqizhigang/BETA_Web/PROGRESS.md

 3. Explicitly parsed `DATABASE_URL` in `lib/prisma.ts` to fix password format error
 4. Both `DATABASE_URL` and `DIRECT_URL` now point to the same endpoint

 **Result**: Database fully operational with all 8 models synchronized to Supabase.
+UI Foundation secured.

 ---